Which Nulo Medal Series Dry Recipes Get

-Judging by its ingredients alone, Nulo Medal Series Dog Food looks like an above-average dry product.
+Based on its ingredients alone, Nulo Medal Series Dog Food looks like an above-average grain-free dry product.

-Nulo Medal Series is a plant-based dry dog food using a significant amount of chicken or turkey meals as its main sources of animal protein, thus earning the brand 5 stars.
+Nulo Medal Series is a grain-free dry dog food using a significant amount of named meat meals as its dominant source of animal protein, thus earning the brand 5 stars.